Chemical Exposure Testing Lab Houston TX —

 NIOSH 1501 (styrene)Pharmaceutical & Lab Solvent Use

-Ion Chromatography (IC) analysis for mineral and organic airborne acids — H₂SO₄ mist, HCl gas, HNO₃, HF, phosphoric acid, acetic acid, and formic acid.
-NIOSH 7903/7908/7902 collection methods.
-Filter and impinger sampling — personal and area monitoring for electroplating, pickling, battery charging, and chemical manufacturing.
+Our acids testing lab in Houston TX provides Ion Chromatography (IC) analysis for mineral and organic airborne acids — sulfuric acid mist (H₂SO₄), hydrochloric acid gas (HCl), nitric acid (HNO₃), hydrofluoric acid (HF), phosphoric acid, acetic acid, and formic acid.
+We use NIOSH 7903/7908/7902 collection methods with filter and impinger sampling — personal and area monitoring for electroplating, pickling, battery charging, and chemical manufacturing operations.

-Acids can be present in the breathing zone as gases (HCl, HF, HNO₃ in vapor form), mists (H₂SO₄ droplets generated by electroplating or battery charging), or combinations of both.
-The distinction matters for chemical exposure testing method selection: gases are collected on treated silica gel tubes or bicarbonate-impregnated filters; mists require impinger or membrane filter collection to capture the aerosol fraction.
+Acids appear in the breathing zone as gases (HCl, HF, HNO₃ in vapor form), mists (H₂SO₄ droplets generated by electroplating or battery charging), or combinations of both.
+This distinction is critical for acid testing method selection: gases are collected on treated silica gel tubes or bicarbonate-impregnated filters; mists require impinger or membrane filter collection to capture the aerosol fraction.

-Hydrofluoric acid (HF) requires separate, dedicated collection due to its extreme hazard and the specific fluoride-sensitive IC detection required.
-HF is arguably the most acutely dangerous acid in industrial use — small skin exposures can cause systemic fluoride toxicity and cardiac arrest.
+Hydrofluoric acid (HF) demands its own dedicated acid testing protocol due to its extreme hazard and the specific fluoride-sensitive IC detection required.
+HF is the most acutely dangerous acid in industrial use — small skin exposures can cause systemic fluoride toxicity and cardiac arrest.
+Electroplating and metal finishing operations using chromic acid baths must also monitor for hexavalent chromium — the mist generated from these baths contains Cr(VI) regulated under OSHA 1910.1026.

 - Sulfuric acid mist (H₂SO₄) — NIOSH 7908, treated filter + IC · IARC Group 1 (laryngeal cancer)